 Photo by Norina Kaye Photography

-Have the lineup of your wedding party in place prior to your ceremony rehearsal to avoid any negotiations or opinions from others.
+Have the lineup of your family and wedding party in place prior to your ceremony rehearsal to avoid any negotiations or opinions from others.
 It also helps keep things moving along.
 The order of your lineup could be by most influential to your marriage, by importance in your life or simply by height.
 Traditionally the best man and maid of honor will stand directly next to you followed by the remaining wedding party members.
 Remember, the couple standing the furthest away from you is the first in line for the processional.
 It’s also important to understand that this is traditional.
 This in no way means it’s how you should arrange your wedding party.
 We also want to acknowledge that some wedding parties might have odd numbers of attendants of each side or have opposite genders.
 We love challenging tradition and making sure the flow of your processional is perfect for you two as a couple.

 If your officiant is available to attend the rehearsal, it’s always a great idea for them to be there.
-Being able to do a quick run through of the ceremony, practice your vows, rehearsal the ring exchange, allow readers to read and polish that kiss!
-It’s important!
+Being able to do a quick run through of the ceremony, practice your vows, rehearsal the ring exchange, allow readers to read and polish that kiss is important!
 Running through the entire ceremony will help calm your nerves on the big day.

 Wedding Day Timeline

 Your ceremony rehearsal is a great time to gather everyone’s attention to review the wedding day timeline.
 Go over your hair and makeup schedule, give out room numbers, share photo schedule and transportation pick up information.
 Review venue details, explain where to park and spell out arrival times to everyone.
 It’s also helpful to share the photographer’s timeline before and after the ceremony.
-Also, it’s important they should use some good gimbal for Sony a6000 cameras (I am a sony lover so using that as an example) they have to capture these valuable moments.
-Break the news on who gets to enjoy cocktail hour and who will be smiling big for the camera.
-Provide who will be in the grand entrance, when toasts will happen and if transportation will be available again at the end of the night.
+You’ll also want to break the news on who gets to enjoy cocktail hour and who will be smiling big for the camera, provide who will be in the grand entrance, when toasts will happen and if transportation will be available again at the end of the night.
 All this information is helpful not just for the wedding party to have, but for the wedding party to answer guests’ questions as well.

-All in all, be prepared to enjoy the day because it’s the kickoff to an amazing weekend, one you’ll never forget!
+All in all, be prepared to enjoy the day because it’s the kickoff to an amazing weekend and one you’ll never forget!
 We can’t wait to walk you through the rehearsal and look forward to celebrating with you on your wedding day.